appdefensealliance/ASA-WG/AI Profile/AI Tool Specification.md

 #### Description

 The MCP server must verify the identity of the MCP host (client) before executing any tools or providing resources.
-For remote connections (SSE), this must involve strong authentication (e.g., OAuth2, dynamically rotated API Keys, or mTLS).
+For remote connections (Streamable HTTP), this must involve strong authentication (e.g., OAuth2, dynamically rotated API Keys, or mTLS).
 For local connections (Stdio), the server must ensure it is only accepting input from the authorized parent process.

 #### Rationale